cmiles74/spring-mvc-demo/README.md

      $ docker compose up -d

-Next, edit the `application.properties` file in the `src/resources` directory to have the correct database URL, username and password (they come set to match the `env-sample` file).
-When you run the application in your IDE, it will be able to connect to the database server.

 When you're done working on the project you may shut down the database server with the following command.

-     $ docker compose down`
+     $ docker compose down

+The containers in the Docker environment will use the values in the `.env` file to connect to the database server.
+When you run your application locally the settings in the `application.properties` file will be used.
+If you change the values in the `.env` file be sure to update the values in the `application.properties` file as well.

 ### Building and Running